Shubham0315/Kubernetes/StatefulSets/README.md

 - Even if we delete the pod, we can see the pod of same name go created.
 Thats how K8S maintains state of resources with same name
 - Here service, volume templates, env variables are tightly coupled to each other so whenever new pod gets created it carries state with it

+- In deployment, replicas we can get diff names after recreation